-As a whole school, we have celebrated the Black History Month for the first time in many years, focussing on musicians, singers and artists both internationally and from this country.
+As a whole school, we celebrate Black History Month, focussing on musicians, singers and artists both internationally and from this country.

 Our positive behaviour policy, and the strategies we use encourages tolerance and mutual respect between adults and children.

 On a more general level, the school undertakes daily assemblies which uphold traditional values of empathy, respect and tolerance.
 These are also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the school days.